Audio is the most important aspect of your meeting or webinar. This article contains some of our recommendations for best audio quality.

 - 1 on the web cam (built-in)

 - a stand alone mic

 which makes it 3 places on your desk picking up your voice.

 When you use a microphone on your desk, it picks up the sound from your speakers.
 We strongly recommend a headset.
 If you don't have a headset, to reduce the amount of echo, all attending need to move the microphone and speakers as far apart as possible or turn your speakers down until just audible.

-Tip 3: How many people are on headsets and are in the same room with each other?
+Tip 3: Check how many people are on headsets and are in the same room with each other

 The headset mics will pick up sound in the room.
 If others are at their desks and are in the meeting as well, they will hear each other in their mics.

 If you are unable to get your computer audio working properly, switch to telephone.